2023-2024 Undergraduate & Graduate Catalog

 The DOER Center matches clients with a team of faculty members and students who apply their knowledge to solve advanced industrial problems.
 Students involved in the DOER Center gain experience in product development and applied research while clients enjoy top quality, highly supervised support at a negotiated, low university rate.
 In addition to helping prepare the next generation of engineers by providing real-world learning experiences, businesses enjoy valuable and tangible benefits.
-More information is available by contacting email@example.com.
+More information is available by contacting [email protected].

-The DTE EMC Center is a unique facility that has been made possible by an equally unique collaboration between Grand Valley and EMC practitioners from our community.
+The EMC Center is a unique facility that has been made possible by an equally unique collaboration between Grand Valley and EMC practitioners from our community.

 The intent of the center: